Respiratory Illness Surveillance

 We strongly urge all residents ages 6 months or older to receive the current flu and COVID-19 shot.
 Eligible individuals should get vaccinated against RSV.
 People who are up to date with their vaccines have lower risk of severe illness.

-Scroll down to learn more about the vaccines, how to prevent the spread of respiratory illnesses and the current levels of virus in Bethel’s wastewater.
+Scroll down to learn more about the vaccines and how to prevent the spread of respiratory illnesses.

 INFLUENZA